Boogie Woogie Bugle Boy: Bette Midler version

-American actress and singer Bette Midler included a cover of the song on her 1972 The Divine Miss M album, and released it as the B side of the album's second single, "Delta Dawn".
-However, faced with the near-simultaneous release of Helen Reddy's rendition of Delta Dawn (which would peak at #1 on both the Billboard Hot 100 and Easy Listening charts) on I Am Woman, Midler's singles were quickly flipped, with "Boogie Woogie Bugle Boy" becoming the new A side.
+American actress and singer Bette Midler included a remake of the song on her 1972 The Divine Miss M album, and released it as the B side of the album's second single, "Delta Dawn".
+However, faced with the near-simultaneous release of Helen Reddy's rendition of "Delta Dawn" (which would peak at #1 on both the Billboard Hot 100 and Easy Listening charts) on Long Hard Climb, Midler's singles were quickly flipped, with "Boogie Woogie Bugle Boy" becoming the new A side.
 Midler's version peaked at number eight on the Billboard Hot 100 singles chart in mid-1973, introducing it to a new generation of pop music fans.
 The single was produced by Barry Manilow.
 The track was also a number-one single on the Billboard Easy Listening chart.